-- Expanding local currency lending, including by considering more flexible risk assessments that allow engagement with a wider range of domestic financial institutions. - Exploring which markets that they operate in could adopt models similar to Eco Invest Brazil. - Piloting FSD Africa's portfolio transfer proposal in EMDEs to test and refine the model in different market conditions. - Further developing the MDB offshore local currency platform and pilot it in familiar markets, with an eye to scale and expansion in other currencies. - Providing targeted technical assistance and capacity building for the development of local financial markets in EMDEs.
+- Expanding local currency lending, including by considering more flexible risk assessments that allow engagement with a wider range of domestic financial institutions. - Scaling up offshore hedging mechanisms, such as TCX, and utilization of secondary markets for distributing currency risk, as well expanding the availability of transfer & convertibility risk cover.51 - Exploring which markets that they operate in could adopt models similar to Eco Invest Brazil. - Piloting FSD Africa's portfolio transfer proposal in EMDEs to test and refine the model in different market conditions.